 Co-Founder and Vice-President

-Was born in Watsonville, California.
-Carmen graduated from Moreland Notre Dame High School, then attended Healds Business College.
-Carmen worked as an Administrative Secretary and Office Manager at San Jose City College for 33 years, and previously at Cabrillo College for five years.
-Carmen is a member of the National Association of Latino Arts and Culture board of directors, the Latina Coalition of Silicon Valley, and the Santa Clara County Office of Education Artspiration Steering Committee.
+Born in Watsonville, California, Carmen graduated from Moreland Notre Dame High School and Heald Business College.
+She held administrative positions at Cabrillo College and San Jose City College where she worked for 33 years until her retirement in 1999.
+She was a founder of the Latino Education Association @ SJCC and a member of the Latina Leadership Network of the California Community Colleges.
+She is a former board member of the National Association of Latino Arts and Culture, Latina Coalition of Silicon Valley, Chicana Latina Foundation, and served on the Santa Clara County Office of Education Artspiration Steering Committee.
+She has been recognized for her contributions to philanthropy including having the SJCC Arts Center named after her in 2012 and being honored as a HIPGiver by Hispanics in Philanthropy in 2014.
 Carmen is also a Fellow of the American Leadership Forum Class XX.

-Alcario Castellano Emeritus Trustee
+Founder and Emeritus Trustee

 Born in Artesia, New Mexico, Alcario came to California at an early age and graduated from San Benito High School in Hollister.
 He served in the US Army and later worked in the aerospace industry and as a supermarket retail clerk until his retirement in 1990.
 He was a member of the Steering Committee for the Mexican Heritage Plaza and currently serves on the board of Latinas Contra Cancer.
 He is a former board member of Hispanic Foundation of Silicon Valley and the American GI Forum and was named Father of the Year by the American Diabetes Association in 2006.
 He has a long history of volunteer work with these and other organizations in the Latino community.
 An avid photographer for over 25 years, Al took hundreds of photographs and videos of culturally significant events in San Jose which were recently incorporated into a video documentary.